GurkNathe/Pathfinding-Algorithms/README.md

 The visualization is implemented using PyGame.
 Credits to [Tech With Tim](https://www.youtube.com/watch?v=JtiK0DOeI4A).

-A maze generator is implemented, however, it only has one correct path from start to end node.
+A maze generator is implemented, it has at least one valid path from the start to end node.
 The implementation is based on [this](https://github.com/OrWestSide/python-scripts/blob/master/maze.py).

 ![A* + Maze](./resources/astar_maze.gif)

-See the explanations for the implemented algorithms [here](./resources/Explanations.md).
+See the explanations for the implemented algorithms [here](./resources/AlgorithmExplanations.md).

 ## Command line arguments